eastmallingresearch/crosslink/README.md

 # crosslink
 genetic mapping software for outbreeding populations

-note: development history from git because it was originally part of a larger repo containing other material not part of the tool itself which needs to be kept separate
+note: development history is missing from this repo because it was originally part of a larger repo containing other material not part of the tool itself